It’s Your Money: Let Us Prove It

 Although most asset seizures involve allegations of illegal drug activity, Oklahoma prosecutors have also attempted to seize cash, vehicles, and other property in connection with allegations of prostitution, drunken driving, and financial crimes.
 In each case, if the seizure is conducted outside of a criminal proceeding, you’ll need to go to civil court to get back your property.
 You’ll have the best chance for prevailing in civil court when you are represented by a Tulsa asset forfeiture attorney.

 Unlike criminal matters, when the government seizes your cash a court is not obligated to appoint an attorney if you can’t afford one.
 Some laws, however, do allow “claimants” to ask the courts to release a portion of seized funds to pay for the legal costs associated with the claim.
 In some cases, courts may award attorneys’ fees to a person from whom the government seized money without good cause.

 If you the target of a pending civil asset forfeiture, contact the Tulsa asset forfeiture attorneys at Wirth Law Office today to find out what you can do to get your money back.
 The call is free and there’s no obligation.
 If you are concerned about your ability to retain an attorney after police have seized your money, talk to us about alternative fee agreements.

-For a no-cost, no-obligation consultation with a Tulsa asset forfeiture attorney, call the Wirth Law Office today at (918) 879-1681 (or toll free at (888) Wirth-Law) or submit the question form at the top right of this page.
+For a no-cost, no-obligation consultation with a Tulsa asset forfeiture attorney, call 918-879-1681 today.
+You may also submit the question form at the top right of this page.